sailathatammana/TodoList/Usermanual.md

 ## Closing the Application

-If you want to end the application choose 4 from main menu(image1)
+If you want to end the application choose 4 from main menu

 ### Below image shows the final screen of the application ###